 - The second appointment is to properly fit and bond the porcelain to your tooth.
 This makes it a part of the tooth and it holds the tooth together.
 A tooth repaired in this way is almost as strong as if it had never had a cavity or crack and is now preserved for a lifetime.

-To schedule a individualized dental crown / tooth crown consultation with Dr. Greenhalgh, please call or email our cosmetic dentistry office today.
-We serve Denver, Lakewood, and surrounding areas in Colorado.
+To schedule a individualized consultation to discuss dental crowns with Dr. Greenhalgh, please call 303-988-9060 or email our cosmetic dentistry office today.
+We serve Denver, Lakewood, and nearby areas in Colorado.